followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 <!--/shortDescription-->

 <!--fullDescription-->
 If [predefined aggregate functions](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#summaryType) do not meet your requirements, implement a custom one and assign it to the **calculateCustomSummary** option.
-This function will be called for each summary item whose **summaryType** property is set to *'custom'*.
+This function will be called for each summary item whose **summaryType** property is set to *"custom"*.

 When implementing the function, you can access useful information through the object passed to this function as its argument.
 Use the **name** field of this object to identify the summary item.